Take free SAT Exam - prepare to score in SAT

 1. Go Back-and-Forth: You will see an arrow in the right or left corner of the slide.
 Click to move forward or backward.

-2. Interaction: You will see a press button at the top right corner that tells you there are some interactive components in the slide.
+2. Interaction: At the top right corner, you will see a press button that tells you there are some interactive components in the slide.
 Click the press button to find out.

 3. Timer: On the top of the slide, you will see the timer, we have divided the time based on the average of the module 1st.
 (The 32 minutes are equally divided into 27 questions’ time.)
 It is best to note the time before and after finishing the practice test to measure, “Was it within 32 minutes or not?”